T

 activity

-Experience a guided tour and tasting at one of the oldest Port wine lodges in Vila Nova de Gaia.
-Learn about the history of Port wine, the production process, and sample various styles.
+Embark on a guided tour and tasting at one of the oldest Port wine lodges in Vila Nova de Gaia.
+Learn about the history and production of Port wine, followed by a tasting of their renowned varieties.

 • Book your tour and tasting in advance, especially during peak season.